HSF/hsf.github.io/_activities/gsoc.md

 If you are interested in the GSoC program, please start by having a look at our [guidelines for students](/gsoc/students-guideline.html).

-New projects for HSF GSoC in 2020 will be published in February;  application period will open in mid-March, but discussions about application ideas with mentors will take place the month before.
+New projects for HSF GSoC in 2020 will be published in February.
+The application period will open in mid-March, but discussions about application ideas with mentors will take place the month before.
 You can monitor our website in order to get acquainted with the projects you are interested in and to be prepared for submitting an application.

 For further information, feel free to contact the HSF GSoC admins: